RitickRout/CodingAssignmentTestVagrant/README.md

 FirstinputRequired - Number of Consecutive Win Loss to be filtered SecondinputRequired - Input 1 - to Find Win
                             0 - to Find Loss

+  Output - Check On Console of the Browser